Eric Fostermoore just sent me this video of Matt King, Dan Rubado, and Rick Cooley running the right side of Island drop.

 Some footage from the Imnaha and other Wallowa streams.

 We ran this section at 600 cfs, and about double that the next time according to my notes.
 I thought both trips were good flows.

-A return trip on June 11, 2013 was a friendly medium.
-Higher than our first trip, lower than our second trip.
+A return trip on June 11, 2013 was a friendly medium with flows fluctuating between 1050 and 1250 on the old Imnaha gauge.
+This was higher than our first trip, but lower than our second trip.

 Sunday, October 2, 2011

 "The river delights to lift us free, if we only dare to go.